 Frankenstein by Mary Shelley is a well-known book which has been adapted to film quite a few times.
 I have never watched any of the adaptations in their entirety, though.
 So, I was a bit unsure about what to expect from this book.
 Was it going to be a horror story, science fiction or neither?
 In fact, it has elements of both, but surprisingly it has more to offer than that.
-It is a good reflexion on how a creator deals with the destructive actions of a creation that doesn’t fit with his preconceived ideas of greatness.
+It is a good reflection on how a creator deals with the destructive actions of a creation that doesn’t fit his preconceived ideas of greatness.

-Victor Frankenstein had, since a young age, the desire of figuring out the secrets of nature.
+Victor Frankenstein had had, since a young age, the desire to figure out the secrets of nature.
 He saw science as a way to achieve greatness and power.
 While at university, he managed to animate lifeless matter and then became convinced that in the future he would be able to bring people back to life.
 However, the creature born of his experiment wasn’t what he had expected.

 The creature, who is referred to in different ways, including “daemon”, faced some difficult situations.
-We get to know part of the story from his point of view what is helpful to understand how it feels like to be abhorred and how that can change someone.
-What he had to face made me pity him to the point of disliking Frankenstein, who along the novel shows regret for what he has done.
+We get to know part of the story from his point of view, which is helpful to understand how it feels like to be abhorred and how that can change someone.
+What he had to face made me pity him to the point of disliking Frankenstein, who along the novel showed regret for what he had done.
 But the extreme actions of the creature are also inexcusable regardless of what he had to endure.
 By the end of the story I was kind of unsure about how to feel, taking into consideration both of their actions.

 I was pleasantly surprised at the political and social considerations, as well as the philosophical observations, made throughout the novel.
 Some are even still quite current, such as discrimination and economic inequality.
 Other great feature of the book is how nature and weather descriptions in some occasions seem to fit the darkness of the revelations of the story.